Wanting to remain healthy physically and mentally as you age? Try these simple exercises for seniors at home.

 • Walking around.

-The U.S. Department of Health & Human Services recommends that physical activity for seniors include a combination of aerobic, muscle-strengthening, and balance exercises.
+The U.S. Department of Health and Human Services recommends that physical activity for seniors include aerobic, muscle-strengthening, and balance exercises.

 Aerobic Exercises for Seniors